 This Northern Michigan recipe is reason enough to take the kids to the nearest u-pick farm for some good old fashioned fruit-picking fun.
-Kids can have a blast making farm-fresh popsicles throughout the season with a variety of u-pick, Northern Michigan food finds such as strawberries, peaches, apricots, raspberries, and blueberries.
-This handful of nutritious ingredients poured into molds—as simple as paper cups with popsicle sticks—will fuel the kids with the kind of energy that doesn’t melt down.
+Kids can have a blast making farm-fresh popsicles throughout the season with a variety of seasonal fruits like strawberries, peaches, apricots, raspberries, and blueberries.
+This handful of nutritious ingredients poured into popsicle molds—as simple as paper cups with popsicle sticks—will fuel the kids with the kind of energy that doesn’t melt down.
 So let’s get started!

 #1.
-Find a Northern Michigan u-pick farm near you.
+Find a u-pick farm near you.
 Not sure where to start?
-Check out MyNorth’s list of bountiful u-pick farms here.
+Check out MyNorth’s Top 10 U-Pick Farms of 2015.

 #3.
 Once you’ve returned home with your fresh fruit, gather your ingredients and popsicle molds.
 Here is what you’ll need to make six, 6-ounce popsicles:

 - 2 Cups fresh sweet cherries or other u-pick fruit

 - 1 Cup Greek or plain yogurt

 #4.
 Wash your fruit, then pit or remove the seeds.
 If you’re using cherries, you’ll want a pitting device.
 Some u-pick farms will pit the fruits for you on a nifty machine, but to pit your fruits at home, consider purchasing a mason jar cherry pitter, which is literally a small attachment that screws onto a jar to catch the pits.
 Pitting cherries with a mason jar pitter is a fun job for kids.
 Have them count the number of cherries before being pitted and then the number of pits that end up in the jar.
 Then you’ll be sure that no pits make their way into the blender.
 FYI, about forty sweet cherries yields 2 cups of pitted fruit.